Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Experiments

+We analyze: (1) the importance of quality-gated filtering; (2) the impact of the source-anchoring ratio during fine-tuning; and (3) the role of attention injection for zero-shot manifold alignment.

-High-quality pseudo-supervision is essential for successful adaptation.
+\textbf{Effect of target filtering and Content Drift Mitigation.} High-quality pseudo-supervision is essential for successful adaptation.
 Table~\ref{tab:pseudo_target_filtering} examines the impact of the NIMA-based quality gate used in Stage 1.
 Disabling this mechanism causes a dramatic degradation in performance: LPIPS worsens from 0.179 to 0.293, and FID increases from 31.64 to 41.26.
 Notably, the model trained without filtering performs substantially worse than even the unadapted baseline (Baseline FID: 37.67).
 This highlights the necessity of quality gating to prevent the model from overfitting to artifacts in the generated data, ensuring that the adaptation process is driven by reliable supervision.